kennedyford/website/README.md

 # my website

-This is the source code for my website.
-I host it on netlify currently.
+This is the source code for my personal website.
+You can visit it at www.kennedyford.xyz

-I am just putting this here for educational purposes.
+It is currently being hosted through Netlify.
+My URL is using the Netlify DNS and I am pulling the code through Netlify from this repository.